+As of December 31, 2012, we employed 343 full-time employees in Israel, of which 221 were employed in manufacturing services, 39 in process and product engineering, 43 in quality assurance and control, 15 in sales and marketing and 25 in finance, accounting, information service and administration.
 As of December 31, 2011, we employed 335 full-time employees in Israel, of which 215 were employed in manufacturing services, 39 in process and product engineering, 43 in quality assurance and control, 15 in sales and marketing and 23 in finance, accounting, information service and administration.
 As of December 31, 2010, we employed 312 full-time employees in Israel, of which 203 were employed in manufacturing services, 37 in process and product engineering, 37 in quality assurance and control, 12 in sales and marketing and 23 in finance, accounting, information service and administration.

-As of December 31, 2009, we employed 317 full-time employees in Israel, of which 212 were employed in manufacturing services, 38 in process and product engineering, 37 in quality assurance and control, 13 in sales and marketing and 17 in finance, accounting, information service and administration.

-In addition, Kubatronik, our subsidiary in Germany, employed 46 full-time employees and five part-time employees as of December 31, 2011, compared to employed 41 full-time employees and three part-time employees as of December 31, 2009.
+In addition, Kubatronik, our subsidiary in Germany, employed 45 full-time employees and five part-time employees as of December 31, 2012, compared to employed 46 full-time employees and five part-time employees as of December 31, 2011 and 41 full-time employees and three part-time employees as of December 31, 2010.

-Eltek USA, a wholly-owned subsidiary incorporated in Delaware in July 2007, employed four full-time employees as of December 31, 2011, the same as of December 31, 2010 and 2009.
+Eltek USA, a wholly-owned Delaware subsidiary, employed 4 full-time employees as of December 31, 2012, the same as of December 31, 2011 and 2010.

-Our relationships with our employees in Israel are governed by Israeli labor legislation and regulations, extension orders of the Israeli Ministry of Labor and personal employment agreements.
-We are subject to various Israeli labor laws, general collective bargaining agreements entered into, from time to time, between the Histadrut (General Federation of Labor in Israel) and the Manufacturers Association, as well as specific and local agreements and arrangements.
+Our relationships with our employees in Israel are governed by Israeli labor law, extension orders of the Israeli Ministry of Labor and personal employment agreements.
+We are subject to various Israeli labor laws, general collective bargaining agreements entered into, from time to time, between the Histadrut and the Manufacturers Association, as well as specific and local agreements.
 Such laws, agreements, and arrangements cover the wages and employment conditions of our employees, including length of the workday, minimum daily wages for professional workers, contribution to pension fund, insurance for work related accidents, procedures for dismissing employees, determination of severance pay, benefit programs and annual leave.
 We generally provide our Israeli employees with benefits and working conditions beyond the minimums required by law.

-In November 2011 we were notified by the Histadrut (General Federation of Labor in Israel) that more than one-third of our employees in Israel had decided to join the Histadrut and that they have established an employees' union committee.
-The union has made several demands that could result in a significant increase in our labor costs.
-We continue to be engaged in negotiations with the union and depending on the course of these negotiations, we could incur additional costs and/or experience work stoppages, which could adversely affect our business operations, including through a loss of revenue and strained relationships with customers.
+In November 2011, we were notified by the Histadrut that more than one-third of our employees in Israel had decided to join the Histadrut and that they have established an employees' union committee.
+In 2012, a significant portion of our employees decided to resign their membership in the Histadrut, which then ceased to represent our employees.